Money Management

 When rates were trending downward for a decade, amortization wasn’t a major concern because borrowers could refinance and reset their schedules.
 Today, that escape valve is mostly gone.

 Millions of mortgage holders are “locked in” to low rates and avoiding moving.
 Auto and business borrowers are staying in older debt structures longer.
 Amortization schedules that once could be reset are now sticking — and sticking borrowers with higher lifetime costs.
+The National Association of Realtors (NAR) has documented this “lock-in effect” as a primary driver of historically low existing home inventory, with millions of homeowners effectively frozen in place by the gap between their current rate and market rates.

 5. Accounting amortization is shifting corporate budgets.